Please email email@example.com if you have have a question that was not answered here.

 There will be two cohorts funded under this program.
 If additional funding becomes available, existing CS majors may be invited to join one of these cohorts.

 Many activities sponsored by this program will be open to a select number of other CS majors.
-This includes the CS 101, CS 301, and service learning courses.
+This includes the Community Engaged CS course, CS Career Prep course, and CS Service Learning course.
 Some social and networking events may be open to others as well.

 Yes, participation in this program does not exclude you from other scholarship opportunities.
 We announce scholarship opportunities via our students' mailing list, which you are added to automatically after taking your first CS course.